swax/NAISYS/docs/015-test-improvements.md

 tempting, but a helper with `{ route, key, description, extraFields }` can become an untyped mini-framework.
 Prefer named page actions until at least two specs need the same shape.

+The e2e folder is still not included by `apps/erp/server/tsconfig.json`, so interface drift in helpers may not be caught by `tsc`.
+Adding a dedicated `tsconfig.e2e.json` would close that gap.

 ## OpenAPI Spec Generation